Filip-art/File-deletion/README.md

 # File-deletion
-deletion of files in target folder
+deletion of files in target folder in Python